 This is the second street food stall in Sham Shui Po recommended by the Michelin Guide.
 It’s also one of the stops on the Old Kowloon Eats food tour.

-Hop Yik Tai is a humble stall known for their cheong fun or slippery rice rolls (HKD 8).
+Hop Yik Tai is a humble stall known for serving this Hong Kong food classic known as cheong fun or slippery rice rolls.
 Unlike the rice rolls I showed you at Dim Dim Sum, these are unfilled and rolled into cylinders, before being drizzled with sesame seeds and two sauces – the first a seasoned soy sauce and the second perhaps some type of peanut sauce.

 Here’s auntie pouring on her secret sauces.
 It’s a simple dish but oh so delicious and satisfying.